Ali Almossawi

 Leadership begins from the heart, and from a place of sincerity.
-I care about building beautiful, intuitive products.
-And I care about lightening the burden of every person or team who depends on me.
+There's nothing that matters to me more than lightening the burden of every person who depends on me.

-I'm reachable at ali@almossawi.com.
-For inquiries about Bad Choices, please contact Seth Fishman at The Gernert Company.
-For inquiries about the print editions of Bad Arguments or Loaded Language, please contact Karen Giangreco at Experiment Books.
+For inquiries about Bad Choices, contact Seth Fishman.
+For inquiries about the print editions of Bad Arguments or Loaded Language, contact Karen Giangreco. ali@almossawi.com for everything else.

 Bookshelf Buddy